 - Fuel Economy - Shows information to help you get more value from your driving.

-- Data Logging - Allows you to log selected truck data at a set interval to a .csv formatted file.
+- Data Logging - Allows you to log selected data at a set interval to a .csv formatted file.

 - Fault Diagnostics - Shows any and all faults (active and in-active) along with information to help repair them.
 Allows you to reset the faults after your have repaired them.